seqan/seqan/manual/source/Tutorial/Algorithms/GraphAlgorithms.rst

      Application

    Objective
-     Write a program which calculates the connected components of the graph defined in task 1.
-     Output the component for each vertex.
+     Write a program which calculates the connected components of the graph defined in :ref:`tutorial-datastructures-graphs-assignment-2` of the Graphs tutorial and Output the connected component for each vertex.

    Solution
      .. container:: foldable